 Oakhill College recognises the importance of robust mental health, particularly during adolescent development.
 The College offers ongoing pro-active programs to our students throughout the year, such as R U OK Day? and Day of Difference.

-The College provides four Counsellors who are available to assist students who may be having difficulty with issues such as anxiety, depression or family conflict.
-Students may refer themselves, or may be referred by a staff member or parents.
-For many students, referral to an outside agency is preferred.
+The College provides three Counsellors on site who are all registered psychologists and have extensive experience with adolescents and are able to help students in a confidential, safe environment.
 The Counsellors have developed strong working relationships with external agencies and with practitioners in private practice, and continue to support the student at school in consultation with the external treating clinician.
 Consultation with families forms an important part of our practice.

 - Working with referrals from external treating clinicians

 The Counselling Department is located in the Wagan Building, along with Learning Support and Careers.

 Additionally, Oakhill College has two registered nurse’s, and fully equipped sick bay with individual rooms for unwell students.